 Cloud-based technologies can generally be subdivided into four categories: Data as a Service (DaaS), Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 DaaS is the accessibility of data on-demand from several public data sets, such as GenBank.
 SaaS are software solutions and tools to analyze datasets.
 The analysis is done over the internet, thereby removing the need to install programs and making updates more easily managed.
 SaaS tools include sequence mapping, alignment, and expression and sequence analysis as well as other genetic applications.

 PaaS allows researchers to develop cloud applications.
 Because it uses cloud computing, the computer resources automatically scale to the demand, making development easier since resource demand does not need to be known beforehand.
 IaaS aims to offer full infrastructure over the internet, including hardware and software.
 This flexible approach allows users to pay for the exact amount of computing power or software they need on virtual machines.

 Benefits of Cloud-Based Technologies for Research

 Although high throughput techniques have been used for a while, cloud computing and cloud-based technologies make these techniques more accessible.
-They are more flexible, as the desired computational processing power is essentially rented without needing to install and manage any of the infrastructure.
+They are more flexible, as the desired computational processing power is essentially rented without needing to install and manage any of the infrastructures.
 By removing the need to finance computational infrastructure locally, as well as maintenance of that computing infrastructure and personnel, cloud-based technologies are highly economical.